serraict/vine-floriday-python-supplier-api-client/work.md

 ## Doing

-Update documentation.

-Write an example script.
+how to rename the swagger_client on generation

 ## Next

-* how to rename the swagger_client on generation

 ## Backlog

+* import the client in
 * How will we do versioning?
 * Setup a ci build.